SylviaOne/Repo-hub/README.md

-## I accidentally drank a bottle of invisible ink.
-Now I’m in hospital, waiting to be seen.
+## I had a pair of racing snails.
+I removed their shells to make them more aerodynamic, but they became sluggish.